Donoghue’s acted for me on an appeal to remove a police record. The appeal was successful. Very professional and highly recommended.

 - that he was, in fact, a victim of crime.

-Armed with the full facts, Mr O’Sullivan prepared a detailed application with relevant evidence in support.
-He filed the formal appeal in March 2022, demanding that the ACRO Criminal Records Office approve deletion of Clive’s PNC record data on four grounds:
+Armed with the full facts, we prepared a detailed application with relevant evidence in support.
+We filed the formal appeal in March 2022, demanding that the ACRO Criminal Records Office approve deletion of Clive’s PNC record data on four grounds:

 - Mr Summers had not committed a crime